-This dairy free pastry recipe is incredibly easy to make.
-It uses olive oil, which makes it both healthier, and means that there's no rubbing in required.
+This dairy-free pastry recipe is incredibly easy to make.
+It is made with olive oil and no butter.
+So it's healthier, and there's no rubbing in required.
 Just mix and go!

 Of course you can buy vegan butter and use a conventional recipe.
 But I prefer pure olive oil as I think it's less processed, with no additives.
-And olive oil makes a very easy, crisp and delicious pastry.
+And pastry with olive oil is very easy, crisp and delicious.

 What you'll love about this recipe

 - Pastry without butter is much lower in saturated fat

 - This dairy free pie crust is also egg free and suitable for vegans

 Flour.
 For pastry, plain or all purpose flour is better as no raising agent is needed.
 You can either use white flour, or try using half white and half wholemeal flour.
 Wholemeal flour is naturally higher in both fibre, and vitamins.
 You can also make flour with ground oats - see this recipe for healthy pastry which uses gluten free oats and is also dairy free.

 Olive oil.
 I've used extra virgin olive oil for this vegan pastry, which is a little more expensive, but less processed.
 Olive oil has been proven to be healthy, and is a rich source of antioxidants (read more here about the proven health benefits of olive oil.)

 Salt - even if you're using this dairy free pastry for a sweet recipe, it's best to add a pinch of salt as it improves the flavour of the pie crust.

 How to make dairy free pastry